EsraaAkram/ApplixirAds2023/README.md

 -Loading the ads:
 Make sure too load ads early after findviewbyid that will make your ad appear faster

-Java:
-webViewApplixirKotlin = loadApplixirAd(webviewContainerRv, this, url);//webviewContainerRv is the parent layout in xml
+webViewApplixirKotlin = loadApplixirAd(webviewContainerRv, this, url) //webviewContainerRv is the parent layout in xml

-kotlin
-webViewApplixirKotlin = loadApplixirAd(webviewContainerRv, this, url)

 -show ads:

 showApplixirAd(webviewContainerRv, webViewApplixirKotlin);